yogeshwar607/shreemoryacabs/COMPREHENSIVE_SEO_CONTENT_STRATEGY_2025.md

 **4. Comparison Angles**
 - Where: They avoid comparison content
 - You: Create detailed comparison pages showing your advantages
-- Example: "Why GreenEVCabs is Better than GrEL" (without being negative)
+- Example: "Why Shree Morya Cabs is Better than GrEL" (without being negative)

 **5. Featured Snippets**
 - Where: Competitors ignore snippet optimization